saloot/NeuralNetworkTomography/Codes Used in Papers/InverseNeural/README.md

   * `-B 2` for thresholding-based approach
   * `-B 7` for the conservative approach of only assigning those edges that we are sure about (far from mean values)

-The above options are the more crucial ones.
-However, the ones below can also help in performing more accurate simulations:

-*